 Jessie is a 2017 Sustainable Packaging Designer Trainee.
 He is working as an ISTA certified lab technician and is investigating the effect of material handling on unit load containment force.

-Virginia Tech is certified to conduct all ISTA Amazon testing including: Project 6- Amazon – SCIO (A-G) and Project 6 – Over-boxing!
+Virginia Tech’s Center for Packaging and Unit Load Design is certified to conduct all ISTA Amazon testing including: Project 6- Amazon – SCIO (A-G) and Project 6 – Over-boxing!

 Due to their extensive experience in distribution and protective packaging, our faculty and staff are also qualified to help improve your packaging so that it will pass the applicable Amazon testing!